 While corn is the easiest snack for chickens to munch on and something they enjoy, corn does not offer them anything crucial.
-This means that corn does not provide them with anything necessary for them to grow healthy.
+This means that corn does not give them anything necessary to grow healthy.

 For this reason, owners usually just feed corn to them occasionally or mix something else with the corn.
 This way, they can feed their flocks full and get some of the necessary nutrients in them as well.

-Corn seems great and all, especially the part where they are great snacks for flocks.
+Corn seems great, especially the part where they are great snacks for flocks.
 However, there are limitations even for corn.
 When feeding the flock with corn, it’s recommended to do it occasionally instead of every day.
-It’s advantageous to make sure the chickens take up what they need instead of taking more technically empty stuff.
+It’s advantageous to ensure the chickens take up what they need instead of taking more technically empty stuff.

 Corn On The Cobs and Chickens

 So, can chickens eat corn on the cob?
 The answer is yes, and they can.
 Both the kernel and the cob are safe to eat for your chickens.
 Given this information, it can be concluded that they can eat corn on the cobs.
-However, there are many ways to prepare corn for your chickens.
-They eat corn that is cooked, cracked, fresh, frozen, etc.
+However, there are many ways to prepare corn for your chickens, including cooking, cracking, or serving it fresh or frozen.

-While raw corn is okay to feed your flock, it would still be better to cook the corn up before serving it.
+While raw corn is okay to feed your flock, it would still be better to cook it before serving it.
 Cooked corn is softer and easier to peck on.
 The cobs are also extra soft, and the whole batch exudes a pleasant smell that can help excite your chicken’s moods.

 Chickens will still peck on raw corn as they are not that much of a picky eater.
-However, it would be beneficial to choose the fresh ones rather than the dried-out ones when serving raw corn.
+However, choosing the fresh ones rather than the dried-out ones would be beneficial when serving raw corn.
 Dry corn will be harder for them to peck and eat.

-Most owners find it easy to throw the whole ear of corn instead of exerting effort in getting all the kernel out.
+Most owners find it easier to give their chickens the whole ear of corn, instead of going through the effort of removing all the kernels.
 You can throw one on the ground and let your chickens have their way into the corn on the cob.